Yanga National Park

 Park management activities

 Yanga National Park has management strategies in place to protect and conserve the values of this park.
-Visit the OEH website for detailed park and fire management documents.
+Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 River red gum forests in Yanga National Park provide habitat for a multitude of species and are of international significance.
 Water is a fundamental component of river red gum forests, and contributes physiological, cultural, aesthetic and visual values.
 These waterways are recognised as having high conservation values, and assessment and monitoring takes place to ensure the ongoing ecological well-being of this value.